Causes of World War II: Legacies of World War I

-The two main provisions of the French security agenda were war reparations from Germany, to be paid in gold and coal and a detached German Rhineland.
+The two main provisions of the French security agenda were war reparations from Germany, to be paid in gold and coal, and a detached German Rhineland.
 The German (Weimar Republic) government printed excess currency, which created inflation, and it borrowed money from the United States.
-Reparations from Germany were needed to stabilise the French economy.
+Reparations from Germany were needed to stabilize the French economy.
 France also demanded for Germany to give France its coal supply from the Ruhr to compensate for the destruction of French coal mines during the war.
 France also insisted on the demilitarisation of the German Rhineland in the hope of hindering any possibility of a future German attack and giving France a physical security barrier between itself and Germany.
-The payment of reparations, and the principle of a demilitarised Rhineland, were largely viewed by the Germans as insulting and unreasonable.
+The payment of reparations, and the principle of a demilitarized Rhineland, were largely viewed by the Germans as insulting and unreasonable.

 The resulting Treaty of Versailles brought a formal end to the war but was judged by governments on all sides of the conflict.
-It was criticised as neither lenient enough to appease Germany nor harsh enough to prevent it from becoming a dominant continental power again.
+It was criticized as neither lenient enough to appease Germany nor harsh enough to prevent it from becoming a dominant continental power again.
 The German people largely viewed the treaty as placing the blame, or "war guilt", on Germany and Austria-Hungary and as punishing them for their "responsibility", rather than working out an agreement that would assure long-term peace.
-The treaty imposed harsh monetary reparations and requirements for demilitarisation and territorial dismemberment, caused mass ethnic resettlement and separated millions of ethnic Germans into neighbouring countries.
+The treaty imposed harsh monetary reparations and requirements for demilitarization and territorial dismemberment, caused mass ethnic resettlement and separated millions of ethnic Germans into neighboring countries.

 Already, during the First World War, inflation had become a serious problem for Germany.
 The Weimar Republic then printed trillions of marks, much of which went to pay workers striking against French occupation in the Ruhr or to pay back (or otherwise reduce the burden of) domestic wartime debt without raising taxes, which caused hyperinflation.
 Hyperinflation further served to discredit the Weimar government.
 Adolf Hitler, a leader of the Nazi Party, attempted a coup d'état in 1923 in what became known as the Beer Hall Putsch, and he intended to establish a Greater Germanic Reich.
 Although he failed, Hitler gained recognition as a national hero by the German population.

 During the war, German colonies outside Europe had been annexed by the Allies, and Italy took the southern half of Tyrol after the armistice.
 The war in the east had ended with the defeat and the collapse of the Russian Empire, and German troops had occupied large parts of Eastern and Central Europe with varying degrees of control and established various client states such as a kingdom of Poland and the United Baltic Duchy.
 The German Navy spent most of the war in port, only to be turned over to the Allies.
 It was scuttled by its own officers to avoid it from being surrendered.
 The lack of an obvious military defeat would become one of the pillars holding together the Dolchstosslegende ("stab-in-the-back myth"), which gave the Nazis another propaganda tool.